 There’s seating for 100 odd people, comfy couches, a fireplace, and a warm and friendly atmosphere.
 If you sit outside you can see the original railway line and enjoy a lovely view over the mountains and wheat fields and with some luck experience the rumbling of the good train as it rumbles by.

 The Shuntin’ Shed has a “local is lekker” policy and use mostly organic ingredients from local farms for the tasty meals on their menu.
 Continuing with the tradition they stock a wide variety of Bot River wines.
 Personal relationships are important to us, so you are very likely to bump into one of our farmers who supply our vegetables or a local winemaker at the bar.

 We at the Shuntin’ Shed are very proud of our establishment, we take exceptional pride in our wood fired, thin base, hand rolled pizzas.
 We have a wide menu selection of popular pizza’s, and there are plenty to choose from.

-We also include fine dinner food with a variety from homemade pie’s to pimped up burgers, served with delicious hand cut and fried to perfection potato wedges.
-Add some local fresh and organic produce, a glass of Bot River wine and you will soon be driving 80km from Cape Town to Bot River for the “Dinner on the Tracks” experience.
+We also include fine diner food with a variety from homemade pie’s to pimped up burgers, served with delicious hand cut and fried to perfection potato wedges.
+Add some local fresh and organic produce, a glass of Bot River wine and you will soon be driving 80km from Cape Town to Bot River for the “Diner on the Tracks” experience.